 First, let’s talk about the birds

-Many of our readers are surely fans of The Office and may recall what I think is one of the most disturbing scenes, that in which receptionist Erin has to ask whoever is her Secret Santa to stop sending her gifts.
+Many of our readers were surely fans of The Office and may recall what I think is one of the most disturbing scenes, that in which receptionist Erin has to ask whoever is her Secret Santa to stop sending her gifts.
 Covered in scratches, she explains that she has been receiving the literal gifts from The 12 Days of Christmas and that the birds have pulled out her hair and that her cat has killed one of them.
 It raises a good question: why are so many birds given as gifts in the song?

 The birds were meant to be cooked with, not as presents per-se.